Nasinu: Nasinu suburbs

 Nasinu comprises the following suburbs: Laucala Beach Estate, Valelevu, Nadera, Nadawa, Caubati, Kinoya, Newtown, Nasole, Nepani, Tacirua New Sub, Tacirua old Sub, Makoi, Narere.

-Laucala Beach Estate and Valelevu are the most developed and desirable of these suburbs and has seen significant growth in the property market.
+Laucala Beach Estate and Valelevu are the most developed and desirable of these suburbs and have seen significant growth in the property market.
 As a result, there has been an increase in house prices and rental three-fold over the last five years.

 Health facilities

 The Valelevu and Makoi Bhanabhai Health Centres are the primary health care facilities in the Nasinu area.
 Both are government run facilities.

 Valelevu Health Centre is situated on the corner Daniva Road after the Valelevu Police Station.
 It has a population catchment of 50,187 (2010 Figures) through seven zones (Nadera & Nadawa) [largest population]; Kinoya or Laucala Beach [LBE], Caubati [largest geographically], Newtown, Tacirua (Dokanaisuva), Kalabu, Services offered are: General Outpatient Services; Special Outpatient Services; Emergency Services; Family Planning; Maternal Child Health; Services; Dental Services; Pharmacy Services; and Zone Nursing.